apigeekdemos/apijam/Labs/Informatica/Lab 1 Use Informatica Extension to retrieve Salesforce Leads/README.md

 # Pre-requisites

-* Complete the steps outlined in *Setting up your Informatica Cloud Organization*
 * Admin credentials to the Informatica Integration Cloud - Application Integration
     * Please get IIC login credentials from Instructor.
 * Apigee Edge account and Organization provisioned on Apigee Cloud